TileDB-Inc/TileDB-BioImaging/README.md

 # TileDB-BioImaging

-## General Information
+Python package for:
-This repository contains python code that converts images stored in popular Biomedical Imaging formats, to groups of TileDB arrays and vice versa(coming soon).
-At the moment we support the following.
+- converting images stored in popular Biomedical Imaging formats to groups of TileDB arrays (& vice versa)
+- exposing an expressive and efficient API (powered by TileDB) for querying such data.

+**Note**: this project is in pretty early stage and under heavy development.
+Breaking changes to the underlying data format and the API are to be expected.

+## Features

 ### Ingestion to TileDB Groups of Arrays
     - OME-Zarr
     - OME-Tiff
     - Open-Slide

 ### Ingestion from TileDB Groups of Arrays to:
     - OME-Zarr (Coming soon)